top of page

 Everything changed in October 2024.

+One afternoon, I logged into my email and found an unexpected message from Novo: “Your account has been terminated.”
 There was no explanation.
 Worse, the email had been sitting in my inbox for weeks.
 I hadn’t even known my account was closed.

 Panic set in.